xieyuheng/cicada-rs/jojo/README.md

 ------

-> DIO: ZA WARUDO is full of languages without good type system, we don't need anymore!
+> DIO: ZA WARUDO is full of languages without good type system, we don't need anymore! <br>
-> JOJO: Just one more!
+> JOJO: Just one more! <br>
 > DIO: Do you care about HUMANITY!
-JOJO?
+JOJO? <br>
-> JOJO: I REJECT MY HUMANITY, DIO!
+> JOJO: I REJECT MY HUMANITY, DIO! <br>

 ------